runpod/docs/docs/serverless/get-started.md

 }
 ```

-Leave the default input as-is and click **Run**.
+Leave the default input as is and click **Run**.
 It will take some time for your workers to initialize.

 When the workers have finished processing your request, you should see output on the right side of the page similar to this: